 Thousands of Americans are injured or killed in crashes with large trucks every year.
 Indiana residents are no exception.
 Recent reports suggest that the Hoosier State is one of the deadliest states in the U.S. for large truck crash victims.
 This is likely due to the prevalence of large trucks in our state that deliver goods here and travel through it.
 One of the best ways to avoid becoming a statistic yourself is to recognize and avoid a large truck’s so-called no-zones.
-Truitt Law Offices will tell you what and where these no zones are.
+The Fort Wayne truck accident lawyers at Truitt Law Offices will tell you what and where these no zones are.

 What Are No-Zones on Trucks?